About RDWP | F.A.Q.

 RDWP is based on the program German Studies Russia, which was restructured into RDWP in 2019.
 In the meantime, the two programs count more than 200 alumni, many of whom have connected their lives with Germany.

-Who is behind GRIA?Russia-Germany relations: Economics and Politics (RDWP) is a joint project of Institute for East European Studies at Free University Berlin and School of International Economic Relations at the Moscow State Institute of International Relations (MGIMO).
+Who is behind RDWP?Russia-Germany relations: Economics and Politics (RDWP) is a joint project of the Institute for East European Studies at the Free University of Berlin and the School of International Economic Relations at the Moscow State Institute of International Relations (MGIMO).

-The program is led by Theocharis Grigoriadis and Oleg Pichkov and supported by the RDWP Team in Berlin and Moscow.
+The program is led by Theocharis Grigoriadis, Alexander Libman and Oleg Pichkov and supported by the RDWP Team in Berlin and Moscow.

 Who can participate in RDWP?The participants of RDWP are Bachelor students of all disciplines at the MGIMO.
 Due to its intensive supervision, the programme is designed for no more than 15 to 20 students.
 Although students can participate in RDWP between their second and fourth year of study, the majority of applicants are in their second and third year of study.
 The core criteria for admission to RDWP is good knowledge of the German language at least at level B1/B2.
 There is no formal language examination, but rather an interview with a German-Russian selection committee.